palmerandy/hugo-blog/content/posts/end-to-end-testing-mvc-signalr-api.md

 I recently needed to extend a collection of automated end-to-end integration tests for an ASP.Net website.
 They were a great starting point, but only covered part a small part of the service layer.
 I needed to extend them so they covered more end-to-end scenarios which meant changing their entry point from the service layer to the real end points of the system - that is the MVC controller, the API controller and the SignalR Hub action.
 This way an end-to-end test could start with interact with any combination of MVC controller, the API controller and the SignalR Hub actions - nice.

-This series of blog post explains each step on the journey, and we start with the MVC Controller.

 ### MVC Controller

 When writing an integration test for and MVC controller we need to mimic the browser.